tebe6502/mad-pascal-en-mkdocs/docs/procedures-functions.md

 ### `inline`

-The procedure, function is turned into a **Mad Assembler** macro, getting rid of calls involving the `JSR` command.
+The procedure, function is turned into a **Mad-Assembler** macro, getting rid of calls involving the `JSR` command.

 It is not possible to use recursion for such **procedures/functions**.